blacksmithgu/obsidian-dataview/README.md

 # Obsidian Dataview

 Treat your obsidian vault as a database which you can query from.
-Provides several advanced views for viewing pages, objects, and other data in your vault.
-You can filter by folders and tags (or combinations of folders & tags) and by YAML front-matter fields; more functionality forthcoming.
+Provides a fully-fledged query language for filtering, sorting, and extracting data from your pages.
+See the Examples section below for some quick examples, or the Usage section for a more in-detail explanation.

 ## Examples